rolldown/rolldown/web/docs/contrib-guide/setup.md

 Rolldown is an npm package built with [NAPI-RS](https://napi.rs/) and is published to the npm registry, and as such requires Node.js and Yarn (for dependency management).

 We recommend installing Node.js with a version manager, like [nvm](https://github.com/nvm-sh/nvm) or [fnm](https://github.com/Schniz/fnm).
-Make sure to install and use Node.js verison 18+, which is the minimum requirement for this project.
+Make sure to install and use Node.js version 18+, which is the minimum requirement for this project.
 You can skip this step if you are already using a Node.js version manager of your choice and on a Node.js version that meets the requirement.

 We recommend enabling Yarn via [corepack](https://nodejs.org/api/corepack.html), so the correct version of Yarn can be automatically used when working in this project: